scratchaddons-community/scradd/.github/CONTRIBUTING.md

 ## Creating [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

 Contributions are welcome!
 However, before coding new features, please discuss it with @RedGuy12 in an issue here, or the Scradd private/SA server on Discord.
-The [issues section](https://github.com/scratchaddons-community/scradd/issues?q=is%3Aissue+is%3Aopen) contains some things I want to happen that you may take up without asking -- just leave a comment saying you'll do it.
+The [issues section](https://github.com/scratchaddons-community/scradd/issues?q=is%3Aissue+is%3Aopen) contains some things I want to happen that you may take up without asking -- just leave a comment saying you’ll do it.

-When you're ready to contribute, you can create a pull request.
+When you’re ready to contribute, you can create a pull request.
 Fork this repository, create a new branch from the `main` branch, and make your changes to the new branch.
 Now, create a pull request on the origin repository (scratchaddons-community/scradd).
 We will review your pull request.

 Please: